 1Working-class district of Yaoundé, never to be mistaken in the text for the country of the same, of which the poet Jacques Rabemananjara sings.

 From Temps de chien (Paris: Serpent à Plumes, 2001).
-Copyright Patrick Nganang.
+Copyright Patrice Nganang.
 Translation copyright 2005 Christine Schwartz Hartley.
 All rights reserved.